lemlac/mulem/docs/reference.md

             print("In function 3: {c}")
 ```

-To solve this issue, you must explicitly say `return fn` in order to curry functions.
+To solve this issue, you either must wrap the function in parentheses or explicitly say `return fn` in order to curry functions.
 This ensures that `fn(x) =` is only used in expressions and not accidentally declaring a new function.

 ```
 curryFn(a: char): (char): (char): void =